3and4/Leither/README_EN.md

 ./Leither stop
 ```
 To ensure the Leither service starts automatically after a system reboot, configure it using system services like _systemctl_.
-### **Feature Experience**
+### **Features**
-User can explore various features vie command line, browser, and API development.
+User can explore various features vie command line, browser, and development API.
 In the following sections, the system features are demonstrated via command line.

 ### **Network**
-After a node starts, it joints the Leither network through a bootstrap node.
+After a Leither node starts, it joints the Leither network by registering at a bootstrap node.
 The following command shows current node's ID:
 ```shell
 ./Leither swarm id
 ```